 Take pictures of the apartment with the agency before you move in.
 You don’t want to be charged to clean the apartment at the end of your rental agreement if you have to clean in when you move in too.
 Check the meters and make sure the correct numbers are written down.

 If you’re used to the luxury of a hot water washing machine, then you’ll be disappointed with the laundry system in China!

 Most machines don’t have a hot water setting, so all of your clothes will be washed with freezing cold water.

 They also tend to open at the top, and spin your clothes round a pole in the middle so that your favourite t-shirt will stretch in the most ridiculous way possible.
 You’ll also more than likely find your washing machine to live in the bathroom.

 Bathrooms in general are not as bad as people might think in China.
 There will be a western toilet, and a shower head.
 However, it is uncommon for there to actually be a separate shower.
 In a typical apartment in China, there won’t be a partition between where you stand to wash and the rest of your bathroom.

 This means that the whole room becomes flooded when you shower.
 You’ll have to invest in a rubber broom to push the excess water down the plug hole once you’re finished.

 Contracts and Agencies

-Unfortunately, the chances are that you’ll have to sign a contract that’s written purely in Chinese.
-This where your friend will really come in handy!
+Unfortunately, the chances are that you’ll have to sign a rental contract that’s written purely in Chinese.
+This where your Chinese friend will really come in handy!

-Have you ever rented an apartment in China?
+Have you ever thought of renting an apartment in Beijing?
 Is there any other advice you’d give to someone doing it for the first time?
 Let us know in the comments below!